matijakevic/lordbornebot/README.md

 ## Module system
 1. Implement modules::Module trait for some type (struct for example).
-2. Construct and add your type (Boxed) using init_modules functions in main.rs.
+2. Construct and add your type (Boxed) using init_modules function in main.rs.